apg/heproxy/README.md

 ## Contributing and Feedback

-It's possible that keyfavors.sh has bugs, and/or does something it shouldn't be, and/or has lots of room for improvement.
+It's possible that heproxy has bugs, and/or does something it shouldn't be, and/or has lots of room for improvement.
 If you'd like to fix or contribute something, please fork and submit a pull request, or open an issue.